Cpetak/Ecological_genomics/lab_notebook.md

 Forth line: quality of each nucleotide, asqi code, confidence score that it was read correctly, more on this on website

-### Vim
+### Vim to edit script for fastqc operation:
-write bash script for quality check in vim: hit i for insert mode -> file on server in my account hit escape  - no longer in edit mode shift column - command, wq = write and quite, followed by the name of the file
+write bash script for quality check in vim:\
+hit i for insert mode -> file on server in my account\
+hit escape  - no longer in edit mode\
+shift column - command, wq = write and quite, followed by the name of the file\

 not executable yet, need permission -> chmod